AlexJReid/blog/content/posts/reframe-host-page.md

 </script>
 ```

 ClojureScript makes the host JavaScript environment available in the `js/` namespace.
-Within a re-frame application, state is generally held in a single place known as the `app-db`.
-This is a structure that event handlers receive and return a **new** version of, causing views to update where necessary.
+Within a re-frame application, state is generally held in a single _database_ known as the `app-db`.
+This is a structure that event handlers receive and return a **new** version of, causing subscribed views to update when necessary.

-However, _things_ from the grubby outside world need to find their way into `app-db`.
-So that my application could access the values defined in the JavaScript object at start up time, I needed a way of copying the values into `app-db`.
+However, values from the grubby outside world need to find their way into `app-db`.
+So that my application can access the values defined in the JavaScript object, I needed a way of copying the values into `app-db`.

 ## Co-effects